How Does Credit Work? Understanding Your Credit Score

 Your credit affects your ability to borrow money and influences the terms of the loans you’re approved for.
 Your credit score will be used by banks, credit unions, insurance companies, credit card companies, lenders, and others who evaluate your creditworthiness.

-Lenders use your credit score to determine the likelihood you will repay a loan or credit card balance.
+Lenders use your credit score to determine the likelihood that you will repay a loan or credit card balance.
 No credit or a poor credit score can hurt your chances of getting a loan.
 On the other hand, a good credit score can set you on the path to financial freedom.

 Good credit can help you secure loans for major purchases like a home or car, get approved for credit cards, and even influence job opportunities or your ability to rent an apartment.
 Your credit score also impacts your interest rates, with a better score getting you a lower rate.